 Ambitious plans for an estimated 25MW (AC) grid-connected solar PV power plant in Chad could catalyse the transformation of the country’s inadequate and entirely fossil-fuel based energy system, and help to alleviate poverty.

-Today, Chad is one of the world’s poorest countries and has just 125MW installed power generation capacity, all of which is reliant upon heavy fuel oil and diesel.
-As of 2016, only 8.8% of its population was connected to the national grid.
+Today, Chad is one of the world’s poorest countries and has just 315MW installed power generation capacity, the vast majority of which is reliant upon heavy fuel oil, diesel and natural gas.
+As of 2018, only 10% of its population was connected to the national grid.
 The project therefore plays a significant role in increasing energy security and resilience to climate change.

 At the same time, the country experiences exceptional levels of solar irradiation, creating significant potential for solar energy generation.
 For this project, the developers have secured a site in the Hadjer-Lamis region, 30km north of the capital city of N’Djamena, with an estimated irradiation value of 2,191 kWh/m2.

 Once built, the solar plant will contribute significantly to Chad’s conditional nationally determined contributions (NDC 2017) target to reduce greenhouse gas emissions by 71% by 2030.
 It will also help alleviate poverty in the country by providing power to the grid at a lower cost than fossil fuel-fired generation, meaning the government can reduce its subsidies to the energy sector and focus its limited resources on other vital services such as infrastructure, education and health.
 The project will also create 250 jobs during construction, and 12 permanent positions during the operational phase.